 In 2017, Ana was named as the D.C.
 Women’s Bar Association’s Woman Lawyer of the Year in recognition of her international litigation practice and for her efforts in representing the rights of those seeking asylum in the United States.
-She has also been named by The National Law Journal in its Outstanding Women Lawyers list, which recognized “the 75 most accomplished female attorneys working in the legal profession today” (2015), as one of “D.C.’s Rising Stars” (2014), and one of the top 40 minority lawyers under 40 in the country (2011).
+She has also been named by The National Law Journal in its Winning Litigators list, which recognized trial attorneys who, “scored great results for clients in high-stakes matters” (2018); in its Outstanding Women Lawyers list, which recognized “the 75 most accomplished female attorneys working in the legal profession today” (2015); as one of “D.C.’s Rising Stars” (2014); and, one of the top 40 minority lawyers under 40 in the country (2011).
 In 2009, Legal Times selected Ana as a “Champion” in its Champions, Visionaries & Pioneers special section.

-Ana grew up in Louisville, Kentucky, and received her B.A., summa cum laude, from Transylvania University in 1996.
-Ana received her J.D., magna cum laude, from Harvard Law School in 2000, where she was an editor of the Harvard Law Review.
+Ana was born in Montevideo, Uruguay, and grew up in Louisville, Kentucky.
+She received her B.A., summa cum laude, from Transylvania University in 1996.
+She received her J.D., magna cum laude, from Harvard Law School in 2000, where she was an editor of the Harvard Law Review.
 In 2014, Ana also received a Master’s in International Public Policy, with distinction, from the Johns Hopkins University, School of Advanced International Studies.

 Though all cases vary and none is predictive, Ana’s experience includes: